 Unless otherwise directed, it is the intention of management's proxyholders to vote proxies in favour of the resolutions set forth herein.
-All ordinary resolutions require, for the passing of the same, a simple majority of the votes cast at the Meeting by the Shareholders.
-Special resolutions require, for the passing of same, a two-thirds majority of votes cast at the Meeting by the Shareholders.
+To pass, all ordinary resolutions require approval by a simple majority of the votes cast at the Meeting by Shareholders.